atgreen/red-light-green-light/README.md

 The first step is to identify the type of report we're evaluating and convert it into a canonical form.
 The canonical form is defined simply as this: a json object.
-That's it.
 No special schema is defined.

 Policy is also defined in plain text divided into three files: `XFAIL`, `FAIL`, and `PASS`.
 Each of these files contains a list of json matching